About the Creative

 Equity Toolkit

-The Creative Equity Toolkit provides an action-oriented approach to increasing cultural diversity in the arts.
+The Creative Equity Toolkit provides an action-oriented approach to increasing cultural and racial equity diversity in the arts and creative sectors.

 This site features dozens of implementable actions, from simple to complex, along with hundreds of links to tools and resources developed around the world to help put these actions into practice.

-Internationally there are remarkable differences in how arts organisations approach the question of diversity.
+Internationally there are remarkable differences in how arts and cultural organisations approach the question of equity, diversity and inclusion.
 This site brings together ideas, research and best practice from around the world into one place.
 We’ve extracted the solutions and recommendations from research and case studies, and provided short introductions to key concepts to help inform debate.

-The experience of current and historical colonisation, dispossession, abuse and injustice of First Nations people cannot be conflated with settler migrant experiences as part of a narrative of ‘multiculturalism’.
-For migrant communities, as well as white communities, working with Indigenous communities and cultural material requires very specific frameworks, protocols and standards that this website does not attempt to address, as our writers are not Indigenous and cannot speak on behalf of Indigenous communities.
+While we are connected by our analysis of racism and anti-racism, the experience of current and historical colonisation, dispossession, abuse and injustice of First Nations people cannot be conflated with settler migrant experiences as part of a narrative of ‘multiculturalism’.
+For migrant communities, as well as white communities, working with Indigenous communities and cultural material requires very specific frameworks, protocols and standards that this website does not comprehensively address.

 There are many excellent resources for working in this space.
-Good starting points for people working in the arts and screen industries are the Australia Council for the Arts and Screen Australia.
-Our partners at Creative Victoria and Create NSW also have specific resources, as do arts and screen authorities in other Australian states and territories.
+Good starting points for people working in the arts and screen industries are Creative Australia and Screen Australia.
+Check out our case studies, and our partners at Creative Victoria and Create NSW also have specific resources, as do arts and screen authorities in other Australian states and territories.

 People working in the creative sectors, including arts, screen and cultural organisations, government bodies, philanthropic organisations, policymakers, academics, researchers, educators, board members, activists, creatives and artists, and secondary and tertiary students and teachers.